| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Cash-out refinance

-A homeowner can refinance their property for more than its value and take the added amount as cash.
+When homeowners have equity in their homes, they can refinance their property and take the equity out as cash.
 It generally results in a higher interest rate or additional points, but it’s a way for homeowners to leverage their equity in a property.

 Certificate of eligibility

 When working with veterans, you’ll want to prepare them for a fair amount of paperwork.
-The certificate of eligibility is but one example of this.
-It’s an official form certifying that a veteran has met the terms that qualify someone for a VA loan.
+The certificate of eligibility is an official form certifying that a veteran has met the terms that qualify someone for a VA loan.
 VA loans might have a lot of red tape, but they can be excellent, affordable options for service members and their spouses.

 Certificate of reasonable value